Gabon Woodpecker

 About the Gabon Woodpecker

 The Gabon Woodpecker belongs to the family Picidae, within the order Piciformes.
-These birds typically live average 6 years, with a maximum recorded of 10 years..
+These birds typically live typically 6-8 years, with some individuals reaching up to 10 years..

 How to Identify a Gabon Woodpecker